Mankell Family History

 INTRODUCTION AND OUTLINE

-HW (Herman Wilhelm) and Elizabeth Mankell (my great-great-grandparents) settled the Mankell homestead in the Norway Lake area of Kandiyohi County, Minnesota, in 1867.
-In these web pages we will look back at HW's ancestors and forward to HW and Elizabeth's decendants.
-Because HW's grandfather and uncles were famous musicians, much has been written about the family.
-This study of the Mankell family (American pronounciation rhymes with 'ankle') will also include information of other families who joined the Mankells by marriage: Swenson, Hjelle, Christopherson, Jordin and Johnson.
+HW (Herman Wilhelm) and Elizabeth Mankell (my great-great-grandparents) settled the Mankell homestead in the Norway Lake area of Kandiyohi County, Minnesota, in t This study of the Mankell family (American pronunciation rhymes with 'ankle') will also include information of other families who joined the Mankells by marriage: Swenson, Hjelle, Christopherson, Jordin and Johnson.

 Mankell Homestead, c1967